A Beautiful Lie

-A Beautiful Lie is the second studio album by American rock band Thirty Seconds to Mars, released on August 30, 2005 through Virgin Records.
+A Beautiful Lie is the second studio album by American rock band Thirty Seconds to Mars.
+The album was released on August 30, 2005 through Virgin Records.
 It was produced by Josh Abraham.

 A Beautiful Lie differs notably from the band's self-titled debut album, both musically and lyrically.
 Whereas the eponymous concept album's lyrics focus on human struggle and astronomical themes, A Beautiful Lie's lyrics are "personal and less cerebral".
 It is the first to feature guitarist Tomo Miličević and the only one to feature bassist Matt Wachter, who left the band in 2007.
 The album produced four singles, "Attack", "The Kill", "From Yesterday", and "A Beautiful Lie"; of which three of those four singles managed to chart within the top 30 on the US Modern Rock chart, with "The Kill" and "From Yesterday" entering the top three.

 A Beautiful Lie received positive reviews from music critics, many praising the album for diverging from the sound of the band's previous work.
+It has been stylistically described as post-hardcore, hard rock, and alternative rock.
 The success of the album had helped the band receive accolades for their singles such as "The Kill" and "From Yesterday".

 History

-A Beautiful Lie was recorded on four different continents in five different countries over a three-year period to accommodate lead singer Jared Leto's acting career.
+A Beautiful Lie was recorded on four continents in five countries over a three-year period to accommodate lead singer Jared Leto's acting career.
 The album's title track, as well as three other songs, were composed in Cape Town, South Africa, where Leto was later met by his bandmates to work on the tracks.
 It was during this time that Leto conceived the album's title.
 Prior to this, the album was tentatively to be released under the title Battle of One.
 It was leaked onto peer-to-peer file sharing networks almost five months before its scheduled release; the version of the album that leaked was unmastered.
 Because of this, the band was forced to set back the album's release date.

 To promote A Beautiful Lie, Thirty Seconds to Mars included the songs "Battle of One" and "Hunter" (originally performed by Björk) as bonus tracks.
 "Golden passes" were also included with three of the special versions of the album that entitled the buyer free entrance and backstage access to any Thirty Seconds to Mars show for the rest of their formation.

 The original 2005 release of the album included the hidden track "Praying for a Riot" inside the song "A Modern Myth".
 Later releases of the album dropped the song.

 A Beautiful Lie sold 21,000 copies in its first week of release in the US and has gone on to sell more than 1.2 million copies in the US alone.